Subchapter E. WELL REPORTING

 (10) Certification by the operator that the well has been constructed in accordance with this chapter and any permit conditions imposed by the Department.

-(b) Within 30 calendar days after completion of the well, when the well is capable of production, the well operator shall arrange for the submission of a completion report to the Department on a form provided by the Department that includes the following information:
+(b) Within 30 calendar days after completion of the well, the well operator shall submit a completion report to the Department on a form provided by the Department that includes the following information:

 (1) Name, address and telephone number of the permittee.